- Undergraduate and postgraduate degrees in computer science.

 - How good ‘clean code’ looks on the screen.

 - The feeling when an insurmountable problem dissolves.

 - Constantly chasing perfection, efficiency of space and time, beauty of code.

 - Programming craftsmanship.

-All code is open source and hosted on Github.
-Unless explicitly requested otherwise (i.e Project Euler, Eudyptula Challenge).
+See Github repository for code written recently.
+All code worked on is open source unless explicitly requested otherwise (i.e Project Euler, Eudyptula Challenge).